 Weight: 4.65 pounds (starting), 5.53 pounds (maximum)

-After years of lying dormant, the Dell XPS 17 is back in a big way.
-Dell’s biggest new laptop is also the smallest in its size range, delivering workstation-grade power within a slim and attractive design that isn’t much larger than many mainstream 15-inch notebooks.
+The Dell XPS 17 returned in a big way in 2020 — though it's actually quite svelte for its size, offering workstation-grade power in a chassis that's comparable to many 15-inch notebooks.
 And thanks to its massive 4-sided Infinity Edge display, the XPS 17 offers one of the largest and most immersive screens you can find on a laptop.

 The XPS 17 stands out from its smaller siblings with more powerful graphics options that are ideal for content creators and gamers.
 It also lasts impressively long on a charge for a 4K laptop, and offers booming speakers to boot.
-While it can get quite pricey once you start tricking it out, the XPS 17 is one of the best laptops to buy if you want beastly performance and a huge, gorgeous display within a true beauty of a design.
+While it can get quite pricey once you start tricking it out, the XPS 17 is one of the best Windows laptops and one of best laptops to buy period if you want excellent performance and a huge, gorgeous display housed in a beautiful chassis.

 Dell XPS 17: Price and availability

 You can find the Dell XPS 17 in a range of configurations at third-party retailers, and Dell's website has the latest models with Intel's 12th Gen Tiger Lake CPUs available.

 This XPS 17 was sold for as low as $1,449.
 For that, you get one with a WUXGA (1,920 x 1,200 pixels) display, an 11th Gen Core i5 CPU, 8GB of RAM and a 512GB SSD for storage.